-The fetus is connected by the umbilical cord to the placenta, the organ that develops and implants in the mother's uterus during pregnancy.
+The fetus is connected by the umbilical cord to the placenta.
+This is the organ that develops and implants in the mother's uterus during pregnancy.

-Through the blood vessels in the umbilical cord, the fetus receives all the necessary nutrition, oxygen, and life support from the mother through the placenta.
+Through the blood vessels in the umbilical cord, the fetus receives all the necessary nutrition, oxygen.
+Life support is received from the mother through the placenta.

 Waste products and carbon dioxide from the fetus are sent back through the umbilical cord and placenta to the mother's circulation to be eliminated.

-The fetal circulatory system uses three shunts, which are small passages that direct blood that needs to be oxygenated.
-The purpose of these shunts is to bypass certain body parts--in particular, the lungs and liver--that are not fully developed while the fetus is still in the womb.
-The shunts that bypass the lungs are called the foramen ovale, which moves blood from the right atrium of the heart to the left atrium, and the ductus arteriosus, which moves blood from the pulmonary artery to the aorta.
+The fetal circulatory system uses 3 shunts.
+These are small passages that direct blood that needs to be oxygenated.
+The purpose of these shunts is to bypass certain body parts — in particular, the lungs and liver — that are not fully developed while the fetus is still in the womb.
+The shunts that bypass the lungs are called the foramen ovale.
+These shunts move blood from the right atrium of the heart to the left atrium.
+The ductus arteriosus moves blood from the pulmonary artery to the aorta.

 Waste products from the fetal blood are transferred back across the placenta to the mother's blood.